danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --apply -f mtime

-For a similar reason it'd be preferable to add `--directory` option so that metadata of directories are restored if they have been stored:
+For a similar reason it'd be preferable to add `--directory` (`-d`) option so that metadata of directories are restored if they have been stored:

     .git/hooks/git-store-meta.pl --apply -d